Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Xianjuan Chen</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
-      Xianjuan received her master’s degree with first-class honours in Computing, Data Analytics, from Dublin City University in 2024.
+      Xianjuan received her master’s degree with first-class honours in Computing, Data Analytics, from DCU in 2024.
 Her research interests include machine learning and data analysis for applications in smart energy and cloud computing.
 She is dedicated to leveraging data-driven solutions to solve real-world challenges.
 Throughout her career, she has actively contributed to research projects and technical workshops, gaining hands-on experience in deploying machine learning to address practical problems.
     </p>
   </div>
 </div>